CCHolmgren/PHPForms/README.md

 # PHPForms
 Form Builder for PHP 5.4+

 A simple validator that implements the Validator interface.

+### Intended features
+1. Copy Laravel-form-builder.
+2. Allow for Django-like outputting, such as to_p, to_ul, (to_table).
+3. Allow for same kind of creation of objects as Django, where the post data is unputted intoa newly created form and it allows you to render again, or if validation succeeded, continue.

+## Validation
+#### Class-based validator
+Validators implement the Validator interface, and implement the validate($value) function.
+Validators either return null, for successful validation, or an error message if the validation failed.
 ```php
 /*
  * A simple class-based validator that implements the Validator interface